COVID-19

 Court of King's Bench, Family Division

-The Family Division deals with all family matters such as marriages, divorces, adoptions, division of marital property, claims for spousal and/or child support, guardianship and custody and access.
-The Family Division also deals with matters relating to consent to medical treatment of minors, changes of name, presumptions of death, as well as matters relating to the care of infirm persons and the management of their property.
+The Family Division deals with all family matters such as marriages, divorces, adoptions, division of marital property, claims for spousal and/or child support, child protection and parenting orders.
+The Family Division also deals with matters relating to consent to medical treatment of minors, changes of name, presumptions of death, as well as matters relating to persons who require support in relation to decision-making and the management of their property.

 The Family Division's jurisdiction is outlined in the Judicature Act.